-Each student's academic performance is reviewed at the end of each Fall/Winter.
-Decisions regarding continuation will be based on courses completed during Fall/Winter only.
-Any courses completed during Spring/Summer will not be considered as part of the decision on academic standing.
-See §§23.4(7) and 23.9.2 for information on the calculation of GPAs and the academic record.
+Each student's academic performance is reviewed at the end of each Winter Session.
+Decisions regarding continuation will be based on courses completed during the Winter Session only.
+Any courses completed during Intersession will not be considered as part of the decision on academic standing.

-- (1) First-Class Standing Dean's Honor List: First-Class Standing in a given year will be awarded to any undergraduate student who obtains a GPA of not less than 7.5 while enrolled in a minimum of ★30 during the Fall/Winter. - (2) Satisfactory Standing: Satisfactory Standing is given to a student who achieves a GPA of 5.0 or above and normally indicates that the student is eligible to continue in the program. - (3) Marginal Standing Academic Warning: Marginal Standing is given to a student who achieves a GPA of 4.5 to 4.9.
+- (1) First-Class Standing Dean's Honor List: First-Class Standing in a given year will be awarded to any undergraduate student who obtains a GPA of not less than 7.5 while enrolled in a minimum of ★30 during the Winter Session. - (2) Satisfactory Standing: Satisfactory Standing is given to a student who achieves a GPA of 5.0 or above and normally indicates that the student is eligible to continue in the program. - (3) Marginal Standing Academic Warning: Marginal Standing is given to a student who achieves a GPA of 4.5 to 4.9.
 A student who is assigned Marginal Standing will be placed on Academic Warning and must meet the following conditions: - a.
-Must achieve a GPA of 5.0 or greater on a minimum of ★18 during Fall/Winter.
-Students are strongly advised to meet with the Associate Dean (Undergraduate Programs) prior to Fall/Winter to discuss their course load and options available for academic support and/or counselling. - Complete specific course requirements as dictated by the Faculty, such requirements to be communicated to the student in writing prior to registration.
+Normally register as a full-time student and achieve a GPA of 5.0 or greater on ★30, or a GPA of 5.5 on fewer than ★30 but not fewer than ★24 during the Winter Session. - Complete specific course requirements as dictated by the Faculty, such requirements to be communicated to the student in writing prior to registration.